devluxor/full-stack-open/notes/frontend/part6_advanced_state_management/a_flux_and_redux.md

 We should separate App into its module.

 How can the App access the store after the move?
-And more broadly, when a component is composed of many smaller components, there must be a way for all of the components to access the store.
+And more broadly, when a component is composed of many smaller components, there must be a way for all the components to access the store.
 There are multiple ways to share the Redux store with components.
 First, we will look into the newest, and possibly the easiest way is using the hooks API of the react-redux library.

 ## Presentational components: